 Proper Noun Rules for capitalization

-As you know we have discussed that a proper noun in a sentence is always written in a capital letter.
-When you are speaking, only your tone and figure of speech matter or the way you pronounce the words.
-But, in written communication, what matters the most is the rule of capitalisation.
+As you know we have already discussed that a proper noun in a sentence is always written in a capital letter.
+When you are speaking, only your tone , figure of speech, the way you pronounce the words and pauses matter.
+But, in written communication, what matters the most is the rule of capitalization.

 Not all nouns need to be capitalized.
 Generally, Proper nouns are always capitalized.
-In addition, if a proper noun consists of two or more words, the first letter of each of the important words of the name needs to be capitalized. while common nouns are only capitalized if they appear at the beginning of a sentence or are part of a title.
+In addition, if a proper noun consists of two or more words, the first letter in each word of the name needs to be capitalized.
+On the other hand, common nouns are only capitalized if they appear at the beginning of a sentence or are part of a title.